roboprog/ang-prog-enh/README.md

 * *controller*: define the (Angular) JS event handlers for the page, so that the controller actually does something.
+Also, give the controller a name, to hint at how multiple controllers can be used on more complex pages.

 * *rest*: pull in the Angular $http service to at least *read* some data from the server.